Anuradha (nakshatra)

-Anuradha is the seventeenth nakshatra (lunar mansion) in Hindu astrology having a spread from 3°20' to 16°40'.
-Anuradha is ruled by Shani (Saturn).
+Anuradha (अनुराधा), meaning "following Radha", is the seventeenth nakshatra (lunar mansion) in Indian astronomy and astrology, having a spread from 3°20' to 16°40'.
+It corresponds to the line of stars formed by β, δ, π and ρ Scorpii in the constellation Scorpius, which also form the Chinese lunar mansion Fang (Room).

+In astrology, Anuradha is ruled by Shani (Saturn).

 Mitra is the deity for Anuradha Nakshatra.
 Anuradha is a fragile nakshatra with the shakti power of granting abundance.
 Anuradha rules the breasts, stomach, womb and bowels.

-Other characteristics of Anuradha Nakshatra are Element: Fire.